Observation of laser-assisted electron scattering in superfluid helium

 \textbf{ {Methods}}

 \textbf{Helium nanodroplet generation and particle pickup}\\ We generate superfluid helium nanodroplets (He\textsubscript{N}) in a supersonic expansion of high-purity He gas through a cooled nozzle (5\,$\mu$m diameter, 40\,bar stagnation pressure) into vacuum.
-Variation of the nozzle temperature between $10$ and $20$\,K allows us to change the mean droplet size in the range of $\bar{N}=3.0\cdot10^3-3.7\cdot10^6$ He atoms per droplet~\cite{Toennies2004}, corresponding to a droplet radius of $R_\textrm{d}=32-340$\,\AA.
-After formation, evaporative cooling results in superfluid droplets at a temperature of about 0.4\,K. We load the droplets with single atoms or molecules by passing them through a resistively heated pickup oven (In), or a gas pickup cell (Xe, acetone).
-While pickup conditions are optimized for single atom/molecule pickup, we found that the generation of dimers and larger complexes has negligible effects on the LAES spectrum.
+Variation of the nozzle temperature between $10$ and $20$\,K allows us to change the mean droplet size in the range of $\bar{N}=3.0\cdot10^3-3.7\cdot10^6$ He atoms per droplet\cite{Toennies2004}, corresponding to a droplet radius of $R_\textrm{d}=32-340$\,\AA.
+After formation, evaporative cooling results in superfluid droplets at a temperature of about 0.4\,K. We load the droplets with single dopant atoms or molecules by passing them through a resistively heated pickup oven (In), or a gas pickup cell (Xe, acetone).
+We further monitor the pickup conditions by recording the monomer, dimer, and trimer ion signals (e.g., In$^+$, In$_2^+$, In$_3^+$) with a quadrupole mass spectrometer as a function of the current of the resistively heated pickup cell.
+When changing the droplet size we ensure constant pickup conditions by adapting the particle density within the pickup region accordingly.
+Since loading the He droplets is a statistical process, we have carefully checked if the presence of multiple dopants within one droplet influences the LAES spectra.
+In the range of, on average, one to three In atoms per droplet we find no significant change of the spectra which can be rationalized by the following two aspects: First, multimer formation due to van der Waals interaction between individual dopants leads to single ionization centers even in multiply doped droplets and, second, the initial photoelectron spectrum of these multimers is size-independent and similar to that of the monomer.